Monday, August 10, 2009

 And Dulles would have had replied: There are no permanent enemies as they say my dear boy, only permanent interests.
 We are permanent.
 And I assure you Pakistan will not be destroyed it is permanent, have no fear.
 It is ours permanently.
 Henry Mortimer Durand and Sir Cyril Radcliff—did the deed of breaking off the chunk that was of interest to us.
 They were assigned the task to make the mess we have today.
 The British weren't interested in keeping all of India—they couldn't leave fast enough—two world wars had finished them.
 The only part of India that ever interested them was the western part and that's the chunk they broke off and kept for themselves.
 The good bits.
 That's the part that gave them access to Central Asia, China, Russia, and Iran.
 That's the part, which fit their imperial needs and commercial enterprises best.
 And then of course, ours too.
 No sunlight between the Brits and ourselves you see.
 That's the part they irrigated, grew cotton in and parceled off to their stooges—And those stooges—those stable boys who tended the British horses those two anna servants of the Raj who scraped, bowed and cow-towed at noon—the time when the Englishmen loved to ride---those are the guys who became a strengthened tribal and feudal elite.
 The Two-annas, and Noon and so forth.
 Our stable hands—at the helm.
 It was this part—with the rivers—the water and the glaciers; the cotton and wheat fields; and the irrigation systems, which they put a boundary around garrisoned and called Pakistan.
 This was the part that they wanted to keep—the jewel in the crown so to speak.
 The eastern part was a mistake---and that corrected itself in 1971—we right sized the chunk we wanted.
-And it is this Pakistan that is ruled by the Brits and us to this day through our quisling class that speaks English and is educated in Oxbridge—and Sandhurst and now of course in Yale, Harvard and Princeton and in the War Colleges in the United States and so forth.
+And it is this Pakistan that is ruled by the Brits and us to this day through our quisling class that speaks English and is educated in Oxbridge—and Sandhurst and now of course in Yale, Harvard and Princeton and down the road in both directions and in our War Colleges and so forth.